BNIA/VitalSigns/README.md

 ```

 ## Example #1
-Follow this process for all VitalSigns scripts, with the exception of the ractiv indicator (shown in Example #2)
+Follow this process for all VitalSigns scripts.
+The 'racdiv' script requires one more step, and is shown in example #2

 ### ACS Download